BigBIueWhale/multilateration_visualizer/README.md

 An Electron TypeScript React app with extra horsepower from Rust server

-The Rust CLI executable provides a protobuf gRPC API and handles the serial communication with the tags.
+The Rust CLI executable provides a protobuf gRPC API and handles the communication with the hardware devices, and calculates the position probability clouds.

 ![Multilateration Visualizer](/electron/assets/icon.png)